ttnick/ttnick.github.io/index.md

 be available here soon.
 Apart from that I am sports enthusiast, especially football (American and European), baseball and ultimate frisbee.
 Further interests are music (for myself, I play ukulele) and movies.

+I am currently exploring GitHub Pages, if you have some interesting tweaks, especially project pages build from GitHub repos, I would be happy to receive a message from you over your prefered channel.